pendulum-project/ntpd-rs/SECURITY.md

 Security policy
 ===============

 **Do not report security vulnerabilities through public GitHub issues.**

-Instead, you can report them using [our security page](https://github.com/pendulum-project/ntpd-rs/security).
-Alternatively, you can also send them by email to security+ntpdrs@tweedegolf.com.
+Instead, you can report security vulnerabilities using [our security page](https://github.com/pendulum-project/ntpd-rs/security), or send them by email to security+ntpdrs@tweedegolf.com.

-Include as much of the following information:
+Please include as much of the following information as possible:

- * Type of issue (e.g. buffer overflow overflow, privilege escalation, etc.)
+ * Type of issue (e.g. buffer overflow, privilege escalation, etc.)
  * The location of the affected source code (tag/branch/commit or direct URL)
  * Any special configuration required to reproduce the issue
  * If applicable, which platforms are affected